andreafabrizi/DNSProxy/README.md

 forward that raw content towards a DoH service provider.

-The DoH provider in turn will deal with underlying DNS resolution and return HTTP response.DNSProxy will receive incoming HTTP data and will opportunely craft a DNS response to the calling UDP/TCP DNS client.
+The DoH provider in turn will deal with underlying DNS resolution and return HTTP response.
+DNSProxy will receive incoming HTTP data and will opportunely craft a DNS response to the calling UDP/TCP DNS client.

 Exchange of messaging relies on means of standardized HTTP request and response